Buff-breasted buttonquail: Important Bird Areas

 Sites identified by BirdLife International as being important for buff-breasted buttonquail conservation are the Iron and McIlwraith Ranges, and the Morehead River of Far North Queensland.

 Conservation status

 The buff-breasted buttonquail is an endangered species, with a population estimated at 500 individuals and an historical range of 2070 km2.
 They have been extirpated from large portions of their original range, probably due in part due to cattle overgrazing, sites made unsuitable by fire regimes and general habitat clearances to make way for human habitation.

-A series of targeted surveys for this species from 2018-2022 failed to find any individuals despite locating four other species of buttonquail within the region, suggesting that some reports of buff-breasted buttonquail since the 1920s may be misidentifications of related taxa.
+A series of targeted surveys for this species from 2018 to 2022 failed to find any individuals despite locating four other species of buttonquail within the region, suggesting that some reports of buff-breasted buttonquail since the 1920s may be misidentifications of related taxa.

 T. olivii has been listed as Critically Endangered by the IUCN Red List and the Australian EPBC Act.